Eelsie/Business-Analytics/Consumer Behavior Analysis/BlackFriday.md

  [9] "Product_Category_1"         "Product_Category_2"         "Product_Category_3"         "Purchase"

 ```
 This dataset reflects the shopping details of 5891 shoppers on black friday, what products did they buy? what products did customers buy more frequently and so on.
-So as to find their buying behavior and trends lets dig more into the data.
+So as to find their buying behavior and trends lets dig more into the data with numbers as well as graphically.

 **Information on products and shoppers**